Richard Richards (judge): Legal career

 Richards' main area of practice was in the Court of Chancery.
 He was one of the three registrars to the Prerogative Court of the Province of Canterbury from 1788 to 1800, and was appointed counsel to Queen Anne's Bounty in 1789.
-He became solicitor-general to Queen Charlotte (the wife of King George III) in 1794, becoming attorney-general to the queen in 1801 in succession to William Grant.
+He became solicitor-general to Queen Charlotte in 1794, becoming attorney-general to the queen in 1801 in succession to William Grant.
 He was appointed as a Bencher of Inner Temple in 1799, and held the positions of Reader (1804) and Treasurer (1806).

 He was a potential appointee to the newly created position of Vice-Chancellor of the Court of Chancery in 1812, since he was the senior chancery barrister who was not an MP, earning £7,000 per year.
 He was led to believe by his friend Lord Eldon, the Lord Chancellor, that he would be appointed.
 However, Eldon instead bowed to party-political pressure and appointed the Attorney General, Thomas Plumer, to the new post.
 Richards was indignant, although he was appeased by his appointment as chief justice of the county palatine of Chester.
 He resigned that position when he was offered a position of Baron of the Exchequer in February 1814.
 He had refused this appointment in 1807, but he was now given to understand that he would in due course succeed as Chief Baron.
 The offer was apparently made when Lord Eldon tossed a note into court addressed to "Taffy".
 Richards was appointed a Serjeant-at-law on 26 February 1814 and was knighted by the Prince Regent at Carlton House on 11 May 1814.
 On the death of Sir Alexander Thomson, Richards became Chief Baron on 21 April 1817 and became a Privy Counsellor five days later.
 He helped clear the backlog of equity appeals and was regarded as a sound and capable judge.
 He presided over the trials of Jeremiah Brandreth, convicted of treason, and two of the Cato Street conspirators.
 He also acted as Lord Speaker when Lord Eldon was ill in January 1819.